meraymond2/idris-vscode/README.md

 Currently, Idris source files _don’t_ use semantic highlighting.
 There are a few issues to work out to get it to sync with Idris in a non-terrible way.
 Also Idris 2 does not yet return the metadata required for semantic highlighting.

-## To Do
-- implement Show References
-- there is more information to add to the metavariables command output
-- semantic highlighting for source code
-- more ipkg integration

 ## About
-The extension should be mostly stable for Idris 1, though there a few remaining unimplemented actions.
-Current work is focused on fixing bugs and maintaining support for Idris 2.

 If you run into any problems, please raise an issue, or raise a PR if you want to.

 There is not, nor will there ever be, telemetry in this extension (though that may not apply to VS itself).